xmycroftx/wuh/README.md

 >--download
 Download before trying to run an install, can also be passwed with no actions to download any available Security updates.

+>--all
+Enables downloading and installing of all (non-optional) updates.

 >--enable-hidden
 Really only useful if you're looking for WSUS installed packages that are marked "hidden" with show-updated.